jsonlife/json-table-editor/README.md

   - **Enter** → Save
   - **Esc** → Cancel
 - Add new keys/attributes at **any position** inside any object or array.
+- Mouseover on the cell to see insert and delete buttons.
 - Deeply nested structures handled elegantly with smooth indentation.

 ### ✍️ Text Editor + Always Live Sync